 Banner image by Robert B. Ciaccio

 Early Hohokam settlements consist of clusters of shallow pithouses.
 Archaeologists find these dwellings in sets of three or four around small courtyards.
-Between about A.D.
-800 and 1100, many villages also had large earthen constructions that archaeologists identify as ballcourts.
-People probably used these for gatherings and for a ball game that was probably similar to those played among Mesoamerican societies.
+Between about 800 and 1100 CE, many villages also had large earthen constructions that archaeologists identify as ballcourts.
+People used these for gatherings and for a ball game that was probably similar to those played among Mesoamerican societies.

-Later in time, after about A.D.
-1150 or 1200, people in the Hohokam region began building their houses as aboveground compounds within a walled courtyard.
+Later in time, after about 1150 or 1200 CE, people in the Hohokam region began building their houses as aboveground compounds within a walled courtyard.
 Larger villages then had a different kind of central construction: large platform mounds, often with structures on top, that appear to have been the place for religious and political activities.
-Compound B at Casa Grande Ruins National Monument (pictured above) has two platform mounds.
+Compound B at Casa Grande Ruins National Monument has two platform mounds.

 Throughout their history, potters in the Hohokam region produced brown (in the Tucson Basin area) and buff (in the Phoenix Basin area) ware pottery, sometimes painted with geometric designs or life forms in red.